Ariamelon/Honeydew/README.md

 ~60% 63-key QMK-compatible unsplit ergonomic keyboard.

 ## Disclaimer
 The layout is based on the [Cantaloupe](https://github.com/Ariamelon/Cantaloupe) layout, but with each side rotated 20 degrees inwards and both halves making up one board.
 This keyboard is licensed under CC BY 4.0.
+V1.0 is officially working except for the QP display (untested as of yet).

 ## Key Features
 * Ergonomic unsplit 60-key vertically staggered layout with thumb cluster, pinky stagger and arrow keys, plus 3 keys in the middle.